Last updated: February 7, 2020 by Ethan Green

 How can a bedtime routine help me sleep?

-- You can plan for tomorrow so you don’t worry about it in bed.
+• You can plan for tomorrow so you don’t worry about it in bed.

-How long should my routine be?
+How long should my bedtime routine last?

 Your life circumstances will understandably shape the way your routine goes.
 It may be that by the time you’ve put the kids to bed and collected all the Lego and dinosaurs, or got in from work and wolfed down a late dinner, that 15 minutes is all you feel you have left to yourself.